ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Support for either NAZA or APM

-TX switch ch in OSD menu
+TX switch ch in OSD menu - resolved in master / for next release

-Improved PWM RSSI handling
+Improved PWM RSSI handling - resolved in master / for next release

 Improved hardware current sensor handling